-- Press and hold the COAST control until you get to the desired speed, then release the control.
+- RES • Press and hold the COAST SET control until you get to the desired speed, then release the control.
 You can also use the COAST control to operate the Tap-Down function.
-Press and release this control to decrease th - release this control to decrease the vehicle set speed in increments by 1 mph (1.6 km/h). - Depress the brake pedal until the desired vehicle speed is reached, press the SET ACCEL control.
+Press and release this control to decrease the vehicle set speed in increments by 1 mph (1.6 km/h). - Depress the brake pedal until the desired vehicle speed is reached, press the SET ACCEL control.